WitchTrade/frontend/README.md

 This is the frontend code of WitchTrade.
 If you want to see the backend, visit [this](https://github.com/WitchTrade/backend) repository.

-## Rewrite Roadmap
-I'm in the process of rewriting the WitchTrade frontend.
-View the current progress [here](rewrite.md).

 ## Features
 **Search**